 All above plus additional things will be controlled by back end.

 Admin can add further sub-admin persons for different roles.
 Like answer the quires of customers or give rates to clients for their quotations.
+Excellent.
 What could be the all different possible roles?
+Super-Admin.
+Can do everything.
+Accounts.
+Can do the invoicing.
+Also speak to customers by message.
+Delivery.
+Can only accept the order and mark it as shipped.
 Also explain their rights in details.
 By roles mean that not every person added may be allowed to change the status of invoice.
 He can only answer the quires of customer.
 This is his right.

 Admin can add/edit/remove/view customers.
 Also they access on completely their accounts.

+Perfect.

 Admin can add complete products along their prices.
 This will be the default list.
 It could be changed for every customer.
+Perfect.

 Admin has right to do all possible actions with invoices and orders.
+Perfect.

 Admin have full right to upload manuals and datasheets of the products.
+Perfect.

 Super admin can view the activity of customers and other admin persons.
+Perfect.

 General

 Every person is informed by email, if any activity is performed related to his concern.
 For this we need services of a designer to design a template of email.
 It is like $30-$50 maximum.
 But we need it.

+This is fine.
+Please go ahead with this.

 What other general features you want to insert in this software?

+I will think about this, for now I think we have covered all the features.

 Please provide me the backend link along username/password.
 I want to review that.
 If it is live even then, I will not do any changes.
 I just want to review the system.

+Username: waqas

+Password: waqas

+This is currently LIVE so please do not make any changes.
+It is for reviewing the current system.

+Please let me know if you need any more information.